-Changes in legal and tax legislation in any of the countries in which the Fund has investments, or changes in tax treaties negotiated by those countries, could adversely affect the returns from the Fund to its investors.
-The Compliance Officer monitors such (upcoming) changes in the legislative environment and will, in consultation with the Fund's legal and tax advisor, advise the Fund and the Fund Manager on the appropriate course of action.
-In the event that the Fund no longer complies with the requirements of a tax-exempt investment fund, the Fund might be subject to Dutch corporate income tax.
+Changes in tax legislation in any of the countries in which the Fund has investments, or changes in tax treaties negotiated by those countries, could adversely affect the returns from the Fund to its investors.
+In the event that the corporate income tax.
 The Fund Manager, in consultation with its tax and legal advisors, monitors compliance with the relevant rules and regulations.